 p_count embed_count gallery_count splitter: 0, 0, 10,

-If you grew up in the '80s, chances are the glitzy-good pop song countdown show,"Solid Gold," ruled your Saturday nights.
-The music was fabulous, but the real magic of "Solid Gold" (aside from the sax-heavy, Dionne Warwick-sung theme song) was the jazz-tastic Solid Gold dancers.
-Each week, from 1980 to 1988, these wrigglers performed slinky choreographed numbers to each of the top ten songs of the week--and principal dancer Darcel Wynn was their fearless leader.
-Oh, the majesty of Darcel!
-From '80 to '85, this Pittsburgh native turned America out with her lycra-clad awesomeness, unitard collection, confrontational nails and that exaggerated '80's weave (which varied from ankle-length braids to a waterfall of huge, pre-Jody Watley waves).
-Her look was major, but her dancing was everything--you haven't seen anything until you've witnessed Wynn writhing around on the floor in a gilded full-body catsuit to the Pointer Sisters' "Slow Hand."
-After her run on Solid Gold, Wynn had three children, settled down with her husband (Glen Leonard of the Temptations), and became a born-again Christian.
-Recently, she resurfaced in an interview with blogger Auntie Fashion, where she declared herself to be the inspiration for the new pants-less craze led by Lady Gaga, Beyonce and Rihanna.
-We couldn't love this more.
-Here, we rounded up some hot Darcel photos, as well as hair products inspired by her Solid Gold look.
+If you grew up in the ‘80s, chances are the glitzy-good pop song countdown show,“Solid Gold,” ruled your Saturday nights.
+The music was fabulous, but the real magic of “Solid Gold” (aside from the sax-heavy, Dionne Warwick-sung theme song) was the jazz-tastic Solid Gold dancers.
+Each week, from 1980 to 1988, they performed slinky choreographed numbers to the top ten songs of the week—and principal dancer Darcel Wynn was their fearless leader.
+For five seasons, this Pittsburgh native turned America out with her gold-lame awesomeness, fierce unitard collection, fearsome nails and that glorious ’80’s weave (the style of which varied from ankle-length braids to a waterfall of huge, pre-Jody Watley waves).
+Her look was major, but her dancing was everything—you haven’t seen anything until you’ve witnessed Wynn writhing around on the floor in a gilded full-body catsuit to the Pointer Sisters’ “Slow Hand.”
+Darcel, we are not worthy.